ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 val apiInstance = DefaultApi() val url : kotlin.String = https://foodista.com/recipe/ZHK4KPB6/chocolate-crinkle-cookies // kotlin.String | The URL of the recipe page.
-val forceExtraction : kotlin.Boolean = true // kotlin.Boolean | If true, the extraction will be triggered no matter whether we know the recipe already.
-Use that only if information is missing as this operation is slower. try {
+val forceExtraction : kotlin.Boolean = true // kotlin.Boolean | If true, the extraction will be triggered whether we already know the recipe or not.
+Use this only if information is missing as this operation is slower. try {
     val result : kotlin.Any = apiInstance.extractRecipeFromWebsite(url, forceExtraction)
     println(result)